Last Updated on

 But where’s the money going?
 Generally, it’s those small, meaningless $5 expenses (Starbucks, small online purchases, renting a movie) that are draining your bank account.
 Those little “cheap” $5 expenses are the culprit for causing millions to suffer the miserable existence of living paycheck to paycheck.

 But don’t mishear me.
 You DO NOT have to give up your Starbucks, online shopping, or movies in order to stop living paycheck to paycheck.
-No, no, don’t do that!
-The way to stop living paycheck to paycheck?
-You need to spend your money the right way.
+The way to stop living paycheck to paycheck is to spend your money the right way.

 Start spending your money the right way

 Alright, now that you’ve laid out your finances, it’s become glaringly apparent that you’ve got a whole lot more money than you thought you did.
 Now it’s time to use that money to build your savings and pay down debt!
 But how do you do this?
 Well… you gotta start spending your money the right way.

 In other words, you have to keep your income over your expenses. *You can do that!*

 The fastest, easiest way to make this happen?
 Start budgeting.
 Track your income; track your expenses.
 Pay attention to how you’re spending your money, and don’t spend more than you earn.